Skip to main content

 Employee Feedback: Encouraging employees to provide feedback and suggestions for improvement, as they often have valuable insights from their day-to-day experiences.

-Process mapping: Visualising processes makes it easier to comprehend how they work and spot areas for improvement.
+Process mapping: Visualizing processes makes it easier to comprehend how they work and spot areas for improvement.

-Continuous Monitoring: Organisations can spot deviations and take remedial action by routinely monitoring process performance using KPIs.
+Continuous Monitoring: Organizations can spot deviations and take remedial action by routinely monitoring process performance using KPIs.

 Customer-Centric Processes: To produce high-quality goods and services, TQM connects processes with customer requirements and expectations.